Nurech/uptime/README.md

 14. Read how long data is valid, fetch new data after refresh using Spring @Scheduled
 15. Add use hibernate repository-service-controller models frontend->backend->db
 16. Scratch Vue3 frontend, switch back to Vue2 (node issues and Typescript...)
+17. Add vuetify frontend to display data
+18. Add components, entity, dao and service logic for bookings
+19. Add user_bookings table, show last 100 bookings in graph UI to encourage others to book
+20. To save last 15 API details add table flights_history where all API detailer are going to be retained
+21. delete make user booking "inactive" when not in last 15 price list check this on each API update
 ```

 ```